AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## September 23, 2024

+This release contains the following changes to API Mesh:

+### Enhancements

+Improved performance during cold starts for edge meshes.
+To benefit from this enhancement, your edge mesh must be in a "Production" workspace.
+For previously created meshes, you must run the `aio api-mesh update` command on your Production edge mesh before you can benefit from this enhancement.

 ## August 15, 2024

 This release contains the following changes to API Mesh: